 Rehome My Yorkie in South Africa

 Life changes.
 Your Yorkie still deserves safety, love and the right home.
-SA Yorkie Rescue (SAYR) helps owners across South Africa find safe, loving new homes for their Yorkshire Terriers — free, confidential, and completely judgement-free.
+SA Yorkie Rescue (SAYR) helps owners across South Africa plan safe, suitable next steps for their Yorkshire Terriers — private, respectful and completely judgement-free.
 You are not the first person to face this, and you are doing the right thing by seeking help.

 You are not alone